Zhang Guimei: Principal of Huaping High School for Girls

 When Zhang taught in Huaping County, she came across "many girls that just disappeared before they finishing their studies".
 After inquiring, she learned that some of them were forced to work and others to get married at a young age.
 Since then, she decided to change it.

 To raise money for establishing a school, between 2002 and 2007, Zhang spent the summer and winter vacations on the streets in the provincial capital city Kunming, asking people to donate.
 Many people refused to donate and humiliated her, and she only managed to collect about 10,000 yuan (about $1,415), which was nowhere near enough to start a school.
-In 2017, she became a delegate to the 17th National Congress of the CCP.
+In 2007, she became a delegate to the 17th National Congress of the CCP.
 When she attended CCP meetings in Beijing, a reporter reported her story and her dream to start a school for girls have drawn attention from the public.
-Within a short time, governments of Lijiang and Huaping county allocated one million yuan for her, and she also received financial support from various organizations and warmhearted people in different regions.
+Within a short time, the governments of Lijiang and Huaping County allocated one million yuan for her, and she also received financial support from various organizations and warmhearted people in different regions.
 In August 2008, Zhang founded the Huaping High School for Girls, a free high school so that poor girls living in the mountains can get an education.
 In order to prevent the poor girls from losing the opportunity to study due to poverty, she stipulated that tuition and accommodation fees are all free.

 In 2011, the students participated in the college entrance examination, with 69 undergraduates online, with a comprehensive online rate of 100%.
 Since that year, the comprehensive online rate of college entrance examination has been 100%, and the online rate of key universities has increased from 4.26% in 11 years to 40.67% in 19 years, ranking the first in Lijiang.
+Over the past 12 years, this high school has graduated a total of 10 classes of students, from which 1,804 girls from impoverished areas entered their dream universities.
+Some of these children have entered China's top universities, such as Sichuan University, Xiamen University, Wuhan University, Zhejiang University, and so on.
+Zhang Jiamei provided these girls the opportunities to achieve their dreams and change their social status.